 Offenders requiring more focused supervision because of the nature of their crime or the risk they pose to the community are assigned to specific caseloads.

 The Rhode Island Interstate Office is responsible for the transfer of probation and parole offenders into and out of Rhode Island.
-The unit consists of: Deputy Compact Administrator; Probation and Parole Aide; and Senior Word Processing Typist.
+The unit consists of: Deputy Compact Administrator; Supervisor and 2 Probation and Parole Aide.
 There are approximately 1,100 Rhode Island probationers supervised by other states and nearly 360 offenders from other states being supervised by Rhode Island Probation and Parole Officers.

 13 Domestic Violence Specific Probation and Parole Officers provide supervision of approximately 1110 domestic assault offenders, based upon the foundation principles of victim safety and offender accountability.
 Staff also communicates regularly with treatment providers to ensure appropriate services.
 A victim advocate who works directly with the Domestic Violence Probation and Parole Officers helps to ensure that staff are sensitive to victim issues and that victims have access to support.